jacobgraf/pdfshift/README.md

 ## Installation

-To install the plugin, follow these instructions.
+To install the plugin, follow these instructions (Alternatively, install from the Craft Plugin Store).

 1. Open your terminal and go to your Craft project: